grokify/oauth-devtools/README.md

 This app provides a set of OAuth development tools.

-Initially, the goal is to easily retrieve OAuth access tokens for development purposes via 3-legged OAuth from services like Box, Dropbox, RingCentral, etc. Initially only Dropbox is supported though this code was forked from code in the RingCentral Ruby SDK.
+Initially, the goal is to easily retrieve OAuth access tokens for development purposes via 3-legged OAuth from services like Dropbox.
+This code was originally forked from a demo script in the RingCentral Ruby SDK.

 * [x] Dropbox OAuth Access Token Retriever